 Also, cook dried foods and thaw frozen foods before feeding them to your fish, and make sure you only give them the appropriate amount.

-Whirling Fish Disease
+Whirling Disease in Aquarium Fish

 Whirling disease is an ailment of freshwater fish caused by the Myxozoan parasite Myxobolus cerebralis.
 Although the infection is common in wild found fish in the Salmonia family, it is also common with most fish kept in aquariums including discus, corydoras, goldfish, and tetras.